 Owning forest is owning real estate, and there’s a minimum size of land area you need to own before managing the forest sustainably becomes economically viable.
 And so, forestry investment has never really been open to the mass market.

-This, is our mission.
+This is our mission.
 But that’s not all.
-As our platform grows, trading forest tokens will become commonplace enough that forests essentially become a liquid investment.
+As our platform grows, trading forest-backed tokens will become commonplace enough that forests essentially become a liquid investment.

 With your help, we’re going to plant quite a lot of trees, and we want to do this ethically, responsibly, and transparently.